TrueNASTrueNAS Nightly Development Documentation

 Setting up SMB Shares for Windows

-For more information on adding SMB shares, see Adding SMB Shares.
+For more detailed information on adding SMB shares, see Adding SMB Shares.

 TrueNAS must be joined to Active Directory or have at least one local SMB user before creating an SMB share.
 When creating an SMB user, ensure that Samba Authentication is enabled.
 You cannot access SMB shares using the root user, TrueNAS built-in user accounts, or those without Samba Authentication selected.